![]() |

 |

-with two brass contacts and handle made of Lignum vitae wood.
+with two concentric contacts and housing made of Lignum vitae

-have probably been made in the early 1900s mainly for more demanding,
+Concentric plugs have been made in Germany from early 1900s until mid

 catalogs show they were often